vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-Both views of the data thus emphasise images in the context of membership of clubs.
-For comparison, a photographer's personal website stresses the photographer's images, but without associations to clubs:
+For comparison, traditional personal websites stress the photographer's images, without any reference to clubs:

 * website for photographer1 (hosted on site1)
   * photo galleryA (e.g. portraits)